- M1 Topics in vertebrate evolution

 (Inter-departmental Course, with Plant Sciences)

-This course aims to provide an understanding of why wild nature is currently in decline, why this matters, and how biology coupled with other disciplines, can be harnessed to identify potential solutions.
+This interdepartmental course, taught by the Departments of Zoology and Plant Sciences, aims to provide an understanding of why wild nature is currently in decline, why this matters, and how biology coupled with other disciplines can be harnessed to identify potential solutions.

-Core lectures are supplemented by case studies given by outside experts on policy, economics, and conservation practice.
-There is also a field trip, a careers session, and a visit to a local conservation organisation.
+Core lectures are supplemented by case studies given by outside experts on policy and conservation practice.
+There is also a field trip, a careers session, and two class debates.